Minsu386/til/GRC/CAPSTONE.md

 Examples:
 - Document formal job descriptions that align with key information security, compliance, and privacy roles.
 Ensure specific responsibilities are authorities are defined.
 - Implement mandatory employee acknowledgement of the AUP.
-This will
+This will confirm the identification documentation, and effective implementation of rules for acceptable use and procedures for handling information and other associated assets.
+- Establish a formal process to include threat intelligence in day-to-day security operations.

+## Generate IS GAP Assessment Report in Impact IRM